Dilbert66/esphome-dsckeybus/README.md

 This version now also adds the ability to display the low battery warning status of any wireless zones.
 These will be showng in the "zone status" field of the yaml.
 Also in that field, you will see the alarm status, open and bypass statuses of any zones
 The display format for a low battery is BL:zz and alarm status will be shown as AL:zz  where zz is the zone number.
 Bypass is BY:xx and open is OP:xx.

+I've also added a custom alarm panel card with new  functions from the library that provides similar functions as available from an LCD keypad.
+This includes the display menus and the ability to fully program your system using full text display of all fields.

 ## Example in Home Assistant
 ![Image of HASS example](https://github.com/Dilbert66/esphome-dsckeybus/blob/master/dsckeybusinterface.png)